Human Papillomavirus (HPV) Test

 - Check for high-risk types of human papillomavirus (HPV) in women who had a Pap test that showed abnormal cervical cells called atypical squamous cells (ASC) .
 An HPV test can help look for one or more high-risk types of HPV.
 If an HPV test shows that high-risk types of HPV are present, further testing, such as a colposcopy or cervical biopsy , may be recommended.

-- Check for HPV in women older than age 30 as part of screening for abnormal cervical cells.
+- Check for high-risk HPV after treatment for abnormal cervical cells.

 How To Prepare

 Before an HPV test, do not douche, use tampons, or use vaginal medicines for at least 48 hours.

 You will be asked to empty your bladder just before the test, both for your own comfort and to help with the exam.